CUH Logo

 • you have had no bleeding after 24 weeks of pregnancy.

-• you have a telephone.
+• you have access to a working telephone.

 • you have transport to bring you to the hospital.